 The Special Olympics Healthy Athletes initiative offers basic health screenings and services to athletes.
 These services are delivered by qualified medical staff in a fun and welcoming way.
-This programme is offered at National Games and some regional events.
+Referral to specialised practitioners for further assessment and care is made as required.

 People with intellectual disabilities have more healthcare needs than the general population.
 In addition, sometimes people with intellectual disabilities don’t realise when they are unwell and don’t take appropriate action or seek medical care.
 By screening athletes at events, we can help keep them healthy!

 If you are a health care professional who would like to donate some of your time to help our athletes, Special Olympics New Zealand would love to hear from you.
 Contact: email@example.com